SammyKrosoft/Exchange-Critical-Security-Updates-Notes-from-a-Microsoft-Engineer/README.md

 >
 > [Other security related scripts are available on the CSS-Exchange Github page](https://github.com/microsoft/CSS-Exchange/tree/main/Security)

-# Does the Test-ProxyLogon.ps1 shows suspicious files ?
+# Does the Test-ProxyLogon.ps1 show suspicious files ?
 Run MSERT to be sure !

 - In addition to the `Test-ProxyLogon.ps1` script, you can scan the well-known folders using the *Microsoft Support Emergency Response Tool* aka *MSERT*.
 The folders `Test-ProxyLogon.ps1` checks are `%ProgramData%` (or `$env:ProgramData` in PowerShell language) for `.7z`, `.zip` and `.rar` archives, and `c:\root` and `%WINDIR%\temp` (or `$env:Windir\temp` in PowerShell language) - you can use the below MSERT only on these folders to buy some time.

+> **IMPORTANT: Download a new version each time you scan, don't re-use an older verison, even if it's from the day before !
+Signatures are updated very often, sometimes twice daily, to ensure EVERY malicious files are detected**

 > [Defender MSERT Guidance and Download links (x86 and x64 versions)](https://github.com/microsoft/CSS-Exchange/blob/main/Security/Defender-MSERT-Guidance.md)